Birdwatching Around Our Campsites

 Keswick, Cumbria

 The Lake District is a great location for birdwatching due to the differing landscapes.
-The sea cliffs, reed beds, mountains and nature reserves on offer are all hot spots.
-RSPB Haweswater surrounds a reservoir offering rivers, bog and woodland.
-Until recently it was home to England’s last golden eagle.
-Pied flycatchers, dippers, peregrine and redstart can all be seen on the reserve.
+The sea cliffs, reed beds, mountains and nature reserves are all hot spots for varying birds.
+The RSPB at Wild Haweswater surrounds a reservoir offering rivers, bog and woodland.
+Until recently, it was home to England’s last golden eagle.
+Pied flycatchers, dippers, peregrine and redstart can still be seen on the reserve.

-Bassenthwaite Lake, the only actual lake in the Lake District, is home to world-famous osprey.
-With a wingspan of nearly five feet, the birds use the area around the lake as breeding ground.
-Keswick Club Site and the surrounding areas are home to chaffinches, skylarks, goldcrests, blue tits and coal tits making the site a great location for twitchers.
+Bassenthwaite Lake, the only actual lake in the Lake District, is home to the world-famous osprey.
+With a wingspan of nearly five feet, the birds use the area around the lake as a breeding ground.
+Keswick Club Site and the surrounding areas are home to chaffinches, skylarks, goldcrests, blue tits and coal tits, making the campsite an excellent location for birdwatching.

 Wyeside, Wales

 With 1,600 breeding pairs in the UK, red kites have a conservation status of green.
-With a reddish brown body and forked tail, the distinguishable bird can be spotted circling the site.
+With a reddish brown body and forked tail, the distinguishable bird can be spotted circling the Wyeside Club Site.
 Dippers are also seen around the river - speak to site staff about walks from the site.
-If you’re interested in specifically spotting red kites, our Rhandirmwyn Club Site is within driving distance of the Red Kite Feeding Station where you can sit in a bird hide just feet away from the birds.
+If you’re interested in specifically spotting red kites, our Rhandirmwyn Club Site is within driving distance of the Red Kite Feeding Station, where you can sit in a bird hide just a few feet away from the birds.
 Buzzards and ravens are often seen at the station.

 Tarland by Deeside, Aberdeenshire